uzh/z-pool-tool/doc/ARCHITECTURE.md

 - An engineer who knows the technology stack but not the system should be able to contribute within days
 - The system should be adaptable to changing requirements and environments

+## Data consistency & integrity
+- The number of duplicate participant records should be kept at a minimum with automated processes

 # Constraints
 This section describes the existing constraints for the project, the products and the people involved.